RangoGM/ccna-labs/12B IPv6 Basic Connectivity & Windows Stack Deep-Dive (CML)/README.md

 ---

+> [!WARNING]
-### ⚠️ Important: Security & Privacy Disclaimer
+> ### ⚠️ Important: Security & Privacy Disclaimer

-While this lab demonstrates how to disable certain IPv6 features for **educational and troubleshooting purposes**, it is crucial to understand their real-world importance.
+> - While this lab demonstrates how to disable certain IPv6 features for **educational and troubleshooting purposes**, it is crucial to understand their real-world importance.

-**Why we disable them in a LAB:**
+> - **Why we disable them in a LAB:**

-- **Deterministic Identification:** By disabling `RandomizeIdentifiers` and `UseTemporaryAddresses`, we force Windows to use a consistent, predictable IP address.
+> - **Deterministic Identification:** By disabling `RandomizeIdentifiers` and `UseTemporaryAddresses`, we force Windows to use a consistent, predictable IP address.
 This is essential for:

-  - Identifying specific hosts in Wireshark captures.
+>   - Identifying specific hosts in Wireshark captures.

-  - Maintaining static Neighbor Discovery entries.
+>   - Maintaining static Neighbor Discovery entries.

-  - Ensuring "Muscle Memory" when calculating EUI-64 addresses.
+>   - Ensuring "Muscle Memory" when calculating EUI-64 addresses.

+> [!CAUTION]
-**Why you should NOT disable them in REAL LIFE:**
+> ### 🛑 Why you should NOT disable them in REAL LIFE:

-In a production or public network environment, these Windows features are your first line of defense for IPv6 privacy:
+> - In a production or public network environment, these Windows features are your first line of defense for IPv6 privacy:

-- **IPv6 Privacy Extensions (RFC 4941):** Temporary addresses prevent websites and advertisers from tracking your device's activity across the internet based on a static Interface ID.
+>   - **IPv6 Privacy Extensions (RFC 4941):** Temporary addresses prevent websites and advertisers from tracking your device's activity across the internet based on a static Interface ID.

-- **Identifier Randomization:** Using a random Interface ID instead of one based on your MAC address (EUI-64) prevents "Device Fingerprinting," making it harder for attackers to identify your hardware type or track your physical movements between networks.
+>   - **Identifier Randomization:** Using a random Interface ID instead of one based on your MAC address (EUI-64) prevents "Device Fingerprinting," making it harder for attackers to identify your hardware type or track your physical movements between networks.

+> [!TIP]
-💡 **Best Practice:** Always keep these features **ENABLED** on personal and corporate devices.
+> 💡 **Best Practice:** Always keep these features **ENABLED** on personal and corporate devices.
 Only disable them in controlled laboratory environments where specific IP tracking is required for scientific analysis.

-#### Final Cheat Sheet Update (The "Safety First" Version)
+> #### Final Cheat Sheet Update (The "Safety First" Version)

-- `Set-NetIPv6Protocol -RandomizeIdentifiers Enabled`
+> - `Set-NetIPv6Protocol -RandomizeIdentifiers Enabled`

-- `Set-NetIPv6Protocol -UseTemporaryAddresses Enabled`
+> - `Set-NetIPv6Protocol -UseTemporaryAddresses Enabled`

-##### Refresh the adapter
+> ##### Refresh the adapter

-- `Disable-NetAdapter -Name "YourAdapterName"`
+> - `Disable-NetAdapter -Name "YourAdapterName"`

-- `Enable-NetAdapter -Name "YourAdapterName"`
+> - `Enable-NetAdapter -Name "YourAdapterName"`

 ---